myarotskaya/architecture-center/docs/data/technology-choices/data-storage.md

 ---
-title:
+title: Choosing a data storage technology for batch processing
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Data storage for batch processing
+# Choosing a data storage technology for batch processing

 ## What are your options when choosing a data store for batch processing?